Slight the scent of wax-polished leather,

 challenge, not safety, taken into account.

 Clear round competitions, clapping crowds,

 holding onto reins, proprietors proud;

-other exhibitors exchange winks knowing,
+exhibitors exchange winks of knowing,

-their mounts buff-brushed, sheen sun glowing.
+mounts buff-brushed, sheen in sun glowing.

 Hand lifted hats arrest equine attention,

 verbless they whinny, primal urges gnaw;